Eiffel Tower to be closed as Paris braces for more protests

 "According to the information we have, some radicalized and rebellious people will try to get mobilized tomorrow," Interior minister Christophe Castaner told a press conference on Friday.
 "Some ultra-violent people want to take part."

-Many shop owners across the French capital are getting ready for the violence, setting up walls with carton boards to protect their windows.
+Many shop owners across the French capital are getting ready for the violence, setting up walls with wooden boards to protect their windows.
 Meanwhile, the Nicolas wine chain, one of the biggest retailers in the country, canceled all its wine tasting sessions scheduled for Saturday.

 Advertisement